-We talked to Nora Wolloch, Exec.
-Manager of WSA, a unique awards system, selecting and promoting local digital innovation to improve society and here is what she said about it.
+Nora Wolloch, Exec.
+Manager of WSA tells us about a unique awards system that selects and promotes local digital innovation to improve society.

 First of all, how are you and your family doing in these COVID-19 times?

-But obviously, we miss travelling, meeting friends, and our normal life.
+But obviously, we miss traveling, meeting friends, and our normal life.

 Tell us about you, your career, how you joined WSA.